-Dr. Altman is a professor of bioengineering, genetics, & medicine (and of computer science, by courtesy) and past chairman of the Bioengineering Department at Stanford University.
+Dr. Altman is the Kenneth Fong Professor of Bioengineering, Genetics, & Medicine (and of Computer Science, by courtesy) and past chairman of the Bioengineering Department at Stanford University.
 His primary research interests are in the application of computing and informatics technologies to problems relevant to medicine.
 He is particularly interested in methods for understanding drug action at molecular, cellular, organism and population levels.
 The lab studies how human genetic variation impacts drug response (PharmGKB).
 Other work focuses on the analysis of biological molecules to understand the action, interaction and adverse events of drugs.
 He currently hosts "Future of Everything" on SiriusXM 121 and has a a blog entitled Building Confidence.
 Dr. Altman holds an A.B. from Harvard College, and M.D. from Stanford Medical School, and a Ph.D. in Medical Information Sciences from Stanford.
 He received the U.S. Presidential Early Career Award for Scientists and Engineers and a National Science Foundation CAREER Award.
 He is a fellow of the American College of Physicians (ACP), the American College of Medical Informatics (ACMI), the American Institute of Medical and Biological Engineering (AIMBE), and the American Association for the Advancement of Science (AAAS).
 He is a member of the Institute of Medicine of the National Academies.
 He is a past-President, founding board member, and a Fellow of the International Society for Computational Biology (ISCB), and a past-President of the American Society for Clinical Pharmacology & Therapeutics (ASCPT).
 He has chaired the Science Board advising the FDA Commissioner, and currently serves on the NIH Director’s Advisory Committee.
 He is an organizer of the annual Pacific Symposium on Biocomputing (http://psb.stanford.edu/), and a founder of Personalis, Inc. Dr. Altman is board certified in Internal Medicine and in Clinical Informatics.
 He received the Stanford Medical School graduate teaching award in 2000, and mentorship award in 2014.

 Dr. Klein is a Professor in the Department of Biomedical Data Science and Medicine (BMIR).
 She is the Director/Co-Principal Investigator for the PharmGKB and Co-Prinicial Investigator for CPIC (Clinical Pharmacogenetics Implementation Consortium).
 Teri received her PhD in Medical Information Sciences from the University of California, San Francisco and a BA in biology/chemistry from the University of California, Santa Cruz.
 Prior to coming to Stanford in 2000, Dr. Klein was an Associate Adjunct Professor at UCSF.